drjdlarson/angst/README.md

 ### Description

 The algorithms followed for the nonlinear controller are described in the case study for a Nonlinear Aircraft-Performance Simulation by Dr. John Schierman in his Modern Flight Dynamics textbook.
 This project is a nonlinear controller for a fixed-wing aircraft.
-It includes the main python script FixedWingUAV_Control.py, a developer sandbox, a wgs84.py script for use in calculating Earth approximations (not yet implemented), and a utils.py script which contains useful functions.
+It includes the main python script FixedWingUAV_Control.py and a utils.py script which contains utility functions for the FixedWingUAV_Control.py script.

 ### FixedWingUAV_Control.py